 If your muscles start to feel tight or fatigued and you experience more shin splints and joint pain, it’s probably time to upgrade to a new pair of running shoes.
 If the pain you feel is caused by your worn-out shoes, you’ll feel it on both sides/legs as your running shoes will get worn down evenly.

-However, if you’re feeling pain in a new pair of shoes, it’s possible that you need a different type of shoe with more or less support, cushioning, drop etc. You can go to a speciality running store and ask an expert for advice if you’re not sure.
+However, if you’re feeling pain in a new pair of shoes, it’s possible that you need a different type of shoe with more or less support, cushioning, drop, etc. You can go to a specialty running store and ask an expert for advice if you’re not sure.